darkfall/cocos2dx-extensions/readme.md

 	* CCGestureRecognizer:	Singleton that manages UIGestureRecognizers
 	* CCGestureLister:	Gesture event listener, inheritate from this class and add self to CCGestureRecognizer to receive gesture events

+Note: To support Gesture Recognizers, you need to add

+	window.rootViewController = viewController

+in your AppController.mm manually